 Twitter Ads let you test and refine your audience regardless of the number of followers that you have.
-This makes using Twitter Ads into an optimising tool as well as an ad platform, which is crazy useful.
+This makes using Twitter Ads an optimising tool as well as an ad platform, which is crazy useful.

 Value For Money

-This, of course, will depend on how you run your campaigns but Twitter Ads are really good value for money in my experience.
+This, of course, will depend on how you run your campaigns, but Twitter Ads are really good value for money in my experience.
 If you just want engagements (or votes on a poll) you can easily find them for about 2 pennies each.
-If you have a top of funnel message you want to get traction – this is exceptionally good value.
+If you have a top-of-funnel message you want to get traction – this is exceptionally good value.

 In terms of conversions or link clicks, the results I have seen are way too variable to put a useful average here.
 Like any online advertising – the key is to benchmark against yourself and to optimise.
-I can say that unoptimised the results aren’t great, so to get tangible off-Twitter results you will have to work at it a bit.
+I can say that unoptimised the results aren’t great, so to get tangible off-Twitter results, you will have to work at it a bit.